bees-7360635_1280

 The other day, while taking out the garbage, I became surrounded by a marauding gang of bumble bees.
 They buzzed around me like a mini fleet of Black Hawk helicopters and seemed to think I was competing for a nearby mountain laurel’s blossoms.
 Worried I’d be stung, I ran back inside and slipped on a winter parka.
 I pulled the hood down over my face as far as I could, took a deep breath, and rushed back outside.

-Because my eyes were covered, I could barely see anything, but from the sound of buzzing all around, those bumblebees didn’t enjoy my presence.
+Because my eyes were covered, I could barely see anything, but from the sound of buzzing all around, those bumblebees didn’t dig my presence.
 I opened the garbage bin, added the bag, and ran back inside.

 Phew, I thought leaning against the back of the door.
 When did taking out the trash become a blood sport?
 It left me confused.
 I’ve loved bumblebees all my life.
 Unlike wasps, hornets, and yellow jackets, who have that angry, “Get off my lawn!” vibe, I’ve always loved the fuzzy, black and yellow cuteness of bumblebees.
 They look almost… well, “pet-able.”